Lay of the Land

 We making a brief visit to the Western flank of the Sierra around Boulder Peak before we return to hiking along the Eastern edge overlooking the fantastic granite canyon of the East fork of the Carson River.

 swinging into and climbing out of Western flank of the Sierra around Boulder Peak for the first time on the West flank since our brief descent from Tyron Peak to Wolf Creek, but this time for an even shorter visit.
 But, crossing Boulder Creek running down the West flank of Boulder Peak provides great shade, great tasty cold fresh water, and a couple of really nice campsites.

-Hiking South from Wolf Creek Pass we have been following along the Eastern side of the Sierra crestline capped by Arnot and Disaster Peaks to our Southwest.
-South of Disaster Peak we briefly cross over to the Western flank of the Sierra as we circle around the Southwest side Boulder Peak.
+Hiking South from Wolf Creek we have been following along the Eastern side of the massive volcanic ridgeline of the Sierra crestline topped by Arnot and Disaster Peaks.
+South of Disaster Peak there's a break in the series of massive volcanic mountaintops atop huge volcanic massifs running South.

 Two Rivers, Two Trails

 After circling around the West flank of Boulder Peak we find ourselves perched on a narrow sliver of forested granite ridge crest dividing and overlooking both the Eastern and Western drainages off of the Sierra Crest.

 This narrow neck divides two great rivers draining the opposite flanks of this section of the Sierra Crest, the East Carson River to the East and the Clarks Fork of the Stanislaus to the West.
 Therefore this ridge also divides the two great trails that follow these rivers, the PCT from the TYT.